ramon-rocha/MonoDevelop.CobraBinding/README.md

 exception in C#.

 At this time, the workaround is to target the x86 platform when installing Cobra.
-If you have already installed Cobra, you'll need to reinstall it.
+If you have already installed Cobra, you'll need to run the installer again.
+You do not need to uninstall the previously installed version.

 Make sure to run these commands from the Visual Studio or Windows SDK Command Prompt with the correct privileges (i.e. 'Run as Administrator').

-First, remove Cobra.Core and Cobra.Compiler from the GAC:

-    gacutil /u Cobra.Core
-    gacutil /u Cobra.Compiler

-Next, set your system to use the 32-bit CLR by executing this command:
+First, set your system to use the 32-bit CLR by executing this command:

     C:\Windows\Microsoft.NET\Framework64\v2.0.50727\Ldr64.exe setwow

-Then, run the Cobra installer again this time including the '-x86' option:
+Then, run the Cobra installer including the '-x86' and '-net4' options:

     cd\<path\to\cobra\workspace>\Source
-    bin\install-from-workspace.bat -x86
+    bin\install-from-workspace.bat -x86 -net4

 Finally, restore your system to defaulting to the 64-bit CLR via: